 We present this as a living document operating with an open invitation for collaboration.
 The data presented is incomplete, and we need your help to expand it with community-sourced content to help tell a more complete story.
-Our Informed and Engaged event on May 19, 2025 is structured to glean community insights about the best paths forward.
 Community input will inform The Steinman Institute Board of Managers, The Steinman Foundation, Press Forward Central PA, Press Forward National, and individuals who consume and value local news with insights about how to best invest philanthropic dollars in support of this work.